Two-door S-Class a most opulent option

 There are drawbacks

 Of course, no S-Class Coupe will be cheap to run.
-You can expect sky-high bills from the insurance company, the DVLA for car tax and your local petrol station.
+You can expect sky-high bills from the insurance company, for car tax and at local petrol station.
 But if you’ve got enough to buy the car in the first place then this probably isn’t a concern.